arnimzolaxs/sdkdemo/README.md

 pnpm run dev
 ```

-This will start the demo app at `http://localhost:3000`.
+This will start the React demo app at `http://localhost:3000`.

 ## Package Usage